 Elizabeth Aguilar, a junior at DePauw University, is the recipient of a Goldwater Scholarship for the 2017-18 academic year.
 Considered the most prestigious undergraduate science honor in the U.S., the award is presented by the Barry M. Goldwater Scholarship and Excellence in Education Program.

 A total of 240 scholarships were awarded for the coming academic year to undergraduate sophomores and juniors from the United States.
-Eight DePauw students have now won the awards in the past nine years.
+Nine DePauw students have now won the awards in the past 10 years.

 The Barry M. Goldwater Scholarship and Excellence in Education Program was established by the United States Congress in 1986 in honor of former U.S. Sen. Barry Goldwater to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to students who intend to pursue careers in these fields.
 Competition for the award is exceptionally intense.
 Institutions may nominate only four undergraduate students per year.
 Each scholarship covers eligible expenses for tuition, fees, books, and room and board, up to a maximum of $7,500 annually.

 The 2017-18 Goldwater Scholars were selected based on academic merit from a field of 1,286 natural sciences, mathematics, and engineering students nominated by the campus representatives from among 2,000 colleges and universities nationwide.
 Of those reporting, 133 of the Scholars are men, 103 are women, and virtually all intend to obtain a Ph.D. as their highest degree objective.

 Aguilar is a biochemistry major at DePauw and intends to pursue a Ph.D. in genetics, with a goal of conducting research and teaching at the university level.